Write a Letter Threatening Legal Action for Slander

 Your best bet would be DoNotPay’s tailor-made cease and desist letter for slander.
 It asks for all the information about your case before drafting a letter.
 See the process below!

 DoNotPay helps you prepare letters to stop slander, defamation, and harassment.
 All it takes is a little explanation from your end!
-DoNotPay will help you demand a retraction of defamatory statements and explicitly threaten consequences in accordance with your state defamation laws and statutes.
-Here’s how it works:
+DoNotPay will help you demand a retraction of defamatory statements and explicitly name consequences for not complying.
+Here's how it works:

-2. Select if you’re looking to stop libel or slander
+2. Select if you’re looking to stop libel or slander, or both.

 - Fight parking tickets in any city